garrandall/popular-music-data/tracks/goin--on-the-beach-boys.md

   ranking_list: Billboard Hot 100
   start_date: '1980-04-26'
 ---
-Oo oo oo ooo going on
+Oo oo oo oo going on

 When in the morning